Marc Balkin, Managing Partner, Hasso Plattner Ventures Africa

 Lingham studied B.Com (information systems) at the University of Cape Town, but his entrepreneurial blood saved him from graduation in his final year of studies.
 He currently lives in San Francisco with his wife, Charlene, and he always enjoys a good round of golf or game of chess or poker.

-Raymond A. Low was appointed as Chief Financial Officer of AXT in October 2009.
+Raymond A. Low is VP of Finance, Corporate Controller at SciClone Pharmaceuticals, Inc. He was appointed as Chief Financial Officer of AXT in October 2009.
 He joined AXT as Corporate Controller in February 2005 and was promoted to Vice President, Corporate Controller in July 2006.
 From June 2004 to February 2005, Low was an independent consultant on a Sarbanes Oxley assignment.
 From May 2002 to June 2004, Low was Corporate Controller for Therasense Inc. (now Abbott Laboratories), a publicly traded manufacturer of blood glucose monitors.
 From April 2000 to May 2002, Low was corporate controller of RStar Networks Inc., a publicly traded Internet service provider.
 From April 1998 to April 2000, Low was Director of Accounting for AT&T. He spent three years in public accounting with BDO Seidman in San Francisco and three years in public accounting with Deloitte & Touche in South Africa.
 Low is a California certified public accountant and a member of the California Society of CPAs.
 He is a past member of the Chartered Institute of Management Accountants in the United Kingdom.
 He has an MBA from Chadwick University, Alabama, a bachelor of accounting science degree (with honors) from the University of South Africa, and a bachelor of commerce degree from Rhodes University in South Africa.

 Desmond Low-Kum, Director of Operational Risk Management and Compliance, Stanford Management Company